Geometry and combinatorics via right-angled Artin groups: The extension graph and its properties

 As we have suggested in this section, and in particular in the discussion about Proposition~\ref{prop:gex-basic}, the extension graph of $\gam$ plays a role analogous to that of the curve graph $\CC(\Sigma)$ of a surface, with the role of the mapping class group in the latter context played by the group $A(\gam)$ in the former context.

 The graph $\CC(\Sigma)$ is very complicated in both its local and its global structure.
-One of the most important foundational results about the global structure of $\CC(\Sigma)$ is a result of Masur and Minsky which asserts that $\CC(\Sigma)$ is \emph{$\delta$--hyperbolic}~\cite{MM1999}, see also~\cite{Gromov1987,GdlH88}.
-That is, there is a $\delta\geq 0$ so that in any geodesic triangle in $\CC(\Sigma)$, a $\delta$--neighborhood of two of the sides of the triangle contains the third.
+One of the most important foundational results about the global structure of $\CC(\Sigma)$ is a result of Masur and Minsky which asserts that $\CC(\Sigma)$ is \emph{$\delta$-hyperbolic} ~\cite{MM1999}, see also~\cite{Gromov1987,GdlH88}.
+That is, there is a $\delta\geq 0$ so that in any geodesic triangle in $\CC(\Sigma)$, a $\delta$-neighborhood of two of the sides of the triangle contains the third.

-Perhaps the easiest example of an infinite diameter $\delta$--hyperbolic metric space is an infinite diameter tree, which is $0$--hyperbolic.
-There are many other examples of $\delta$--hyperbolic spaces that are not trees, such the usual hyperbolic spaces.
-For most surfaces, the curve graph $\CC(\Sigma)$ is far from being a tree; it has one end, whereas for example a locally finite tree with a proper and cocompact action by an infinite group will have at least two ends.
+Perhaps the easiest example of an infinite diameter $\delta$-hyperbolic metric space is an infinite diameter tree, which is $0$-hyperbolic.
+There are many other examples of $\delta$-hyperbolic spaces that are not trees, such the usual hyperbolic spaces.
+For most surfaces, the curve graph $\CC(\Sigma)$ is far from being a tree; it has one end, whereas for example a locally finite tree that admits a proper and cocompact action by an infinite group will have at least two ends, as follows from Bass--Serre Theory~\cite{Serre1977}.

 The geometry of the extension graph is something in between the curve graph and a tree.
-To state a precise result, we need the notion of a quasi--isometry.
-Let $f\colon X\to Y$ be a function between metric spaces.
-Then $f$ is a \emph{quasi--isometry} if there are constants $\lambda\geq 1$ and $C\geq 0$ such that for all $x,z\in X$, we have
+To state a precise result, we need the notion of a quasi-isometry.
+Let $f\colon X\longrightarrow Y$ be a function between metric spaces.
+Then we say that $f$ is a \emph{quasi-isometry} if there are constants $\lambda\geq 1$ and $C\geq 0$ such that for all $x,z\in X$, we have

+and where for all $y\in Y$ there exists an $x\in X$ such that Here, the distance functions are all interpreted in the relevant spaces.
+A quasi-isometry can be thought of a function that is bi-Lipschitz on a large scale.
+For instance, the integers equipped with the metric induced from the real line are quasi-isometric to the real line, and any two finite-diameter metric spaces are quasi-isometric to each other, but an infinite-diameter metric space is not quasi-isometric to a finite-diameter metric space.

-and where for all $y\in Y$ there exists an $x\in X$ such that $d_Y(f(x),y)\leq C$.
-Here, the distance functions are all interpreted in the relevant spaces.
-The relation induced by quasi--isometry is an equivalence relation on metric spaces, and so one often speaks of the quasi--isometry class of a metric space.
-The quasi--isometry class of a group is the quasi--isometry class of its Cayley graph, equipped with the graph metric; see~\cite{dlHarpe2000} for more details, for example.
+The relation induced by quasi-isometry is an equivalence relation on metric spaces, and so one often speaks of the quasi-isometry class of a metric space.
+The quasi-isometry class of a finitely generated group is the quasi-isometry class of its Cayley graph, equipped with the graph metric; see~\cite{dlHarpe2000} for more details, for example.

-In coarse geometry, one often searches for properties of metric spaces that are invariant under quasi--isometry.
-Examples of such properties include $\delta$--hyperbolicity and the number of ends.
+In coarse geometry, one often searches for properties of metric spaces that are invariant under quasi-isometry.
+Examples of such properties include $\delta$-hyperbolicity and the number of ends.